Board of Directors Risk Management Functions

 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the Company’s directors.

 The Board has determined, after considering all of the relevant facts and circumstances, that Messrs.
 Greene, Parker, Stanage, Tredwell and Valenti, and Mses.
-Boehne and Finley are, and Mr. Miller was, “independent” from management in accordance with the Nasdaq listing standards and the Company’s Corporate Governance Guidelines.
+Boehne and Finley are “independent” from management in accordance with the Nasdaq listing standards and the Company’s Corporate Governance Guidelines.
 To be considered independent, the Board must determine that a director does not have any direct or indirect material relationships with the Company and must meet the criteria for independence set forth in the Company’s Corporate Governance Guidelines.
-With respect to Mr. Tredwell, the Board considered that the Company has agreed to pay certain fees related to an ongoing environmental matter to Heartland Industrial Partners, L.P. (in an amount less than $120,000).

-During 2020, all current directors attended at least 75%, in aggregate, of the meetings of the Board and all committees of the Board on which they served.
-All of the current directors who were serving on the Board at the time of the 2020 Annual Meeting of Shareholders attended the 2020 Annual Meeting.
-All directors are expected to attend all meetings, including the annual meeting.
-In addition to attending Board and committee meetings, directors fulfill their responsibilities by consulting with the president and chief executive officer and other members of management on matters that affect the Company.
+During 2021, all current directors attended at least 75%, in aggregate, of the meetings of the Board and all committees of the Board on which they served.
+All of the current directors who were serving on the Board at the time of the 2021 Annual Meeting of Shareholders attended the 2021 Annual Meeting.
+All directors are expected to attend all Board meetings, including the annual meeting, and meetings of each committee of which they are a member.
+In addition to attending Board and committee meetings, directors fulfill their responsibilities by consulting with the president and chief executive officer and other executives on matters that may affect the Company.